-RSIS Closed-door Dialogue with Mr Janadas Devan, Chief of Government Communications, Ministry of Communications and Information; Deputy Secretary, Prime Minister’s Office (Communications Group); and Director, Institute of Policy Studies (13 November 2018)
+RSIS Closed-door Dialogue with Mr Janadas Devan, Chief of Government Communications, Ministry of Communications and Information; Deputy Secretary, Prime Minister’s Office (Communications Group); and Director, Institute of Policy Studies on "Looking Alternative History in the Eye: A Closed-door Dialogue on Operation Coldstore" (13 November 2018)

 As part of the National Security Studies Programme’s Distinguished Visitor’s Programme (NSSP-DVP), Professor Gabriel Ben-Dor, Rector Emeritus and Director, National Security Studies at the School of Political Sciences, University of Haifa, Israel, visited RSIS from 29 October to 2 November 2018.

 Professor Ben-Dor was formerly a senior adviser on strategic affairs to the Israeli Ministry of Defense and the director of the graduate study program at the National Defense College, the highest course of studies in the Israeli Defense Forces.
 He is also a member of a number of high-level public commissions and forums dealing with academic development and policy in Israel and abroad.
 Professor Ben-Dor has published widely on Middle East politics, the Arab-Israeli conflict, national security affairs, strategic studies, ethnic problems and political theory.